-The Center provides program evaluation services tied to the larger mission of the Center in service of innovating instruction and promoting equity in PK-16 programs.
+The Center provides program evaluation services tied to the CTSC’s mission of innovating instruction and promoting equity in PK-16 programs.
 Recent projects focus on the use of digital tools in educational settings, college readiness and retention, and data-driven decision making.
-The understandings generated through evaluation provide feedback to stakeholders and can inform the evolution of new initiatives for the larger educational community.
+The understandings generated through evaluation projects provide feedback to stakeholders and can inform the evolution of new initiatives for the larger educational community.

 Typically, evaluation services include:

-CTSC also works with districts and schools to help them reflect on their institutional capacity for infusing technology at all levels of education practice.
+CTSC also works with districts and schools to help them reflect on their institutional capacity for adopting new approaches to teaching and learning at all levels of education practice.
 Using formative and summative approaches, CTSC staff members partner with administrators and teachers to develop a systematic evaluation approach for assessing their capabilities and professional development/resource needs.

 The Center for Technology and School Change (CTSC) at Teachers College, Columbia University is partnering with the City College of New York to evaluate the federally-funded CiPASS initiative.